 What is assault by employers?

-An injury is “accidental” for the purposes of workers’ compensation cases unless it results from “a conscious and deliberate intent (by the employer) directed to the purpose of inflicting an injury.”11 You have to show that the employer meant to do something, such as a physical act, and that they did it to injure you.
+An injury on the job is “accidental” for the purposes of workers’ compensation cases unless it results from “a conscious and deliberate intent (by the employer) directed to the purpose of inflicting an injury.”11 You have to show that the employer meant to do something, such as a physical act, and that they did it to injure you.
 Without these two factors, it’s considered a work injury and you have to stay within the workers’ compensation system.12

 What if the employer told another employee to assault you?

 An assault at work may come from a coworker.
-Lawsuits in California for assaults by coworkers are not mentioned in the rule above.
+Lawsuits for assaults by coworkers are not mentioned in the rule above.
 In order for it to apply, the employer must have ratified the conduct of the employee.
 Ratification basically means that the employer authorized the action of their employee.13 It’s as if the employer did it themselves.14

 If the employer did not ratify the conduct, they are not responsible for the acts of an employee.
 Even though there is a concept called respondent superior, where an employer could be responsible for the acts of their employees, it does not apply here.
 Even if another employee intentionally attacks and injures another employee for no reason, the injured party/employee cannot sue the employer unless they can show the employer ratified it.15